January 29, 2018

 that did not have the same stability issues as the original fluid and could stop the proliferation of any current brake system deposits.

-ODI sent Information Request (IR) letters to Harley Davidson and Dow Chemical (the supplier of the brake fluid on the subject motorcycles) to collect information about the subject bikes and the alleged defect.
+on the subject motorcycles) to collect information about the subject bikes and the alleged defect.
 Harley Davidson responded in full on Sept 30, 2016 and Dow responded with a confidential submission on October 25, 2017.

 ODI analyzed the information contained in both IR responses and concluded that motorcycles manufactured during Model Years (MY) 2008, 2009, 2010, and 2011 were failing at a rate greater than their peers.
-Based on this analysis and the brake fluid study conducted by Harley Davidson, a group of motorcycles was identified that were potentially affected by the instability of the original brake fluid
+Based on this analysis and the brake fluid

-on Harley Davidson motorcycles and a change in the Dow 460 brake fluid
+.
+2008 marked the introduction of ABS on Harley Davidson motorcycles and a change in the Dow 460 brake fluid

 used in the 2012 MY vehicles provided the bases for the scope of the affected population.